-Occasionally Gabby (my now almost adult imprinted duck) decides my pulling hand is a chance to practice chesting.
+Occasionally Gabby (my imprinted duck) decides my pulling hand is a chance to practice chesting.
 It’s a male form of dominance and territory fighting, using their chests to say ‘I’m bigger than you are’.
 Kind of like elk and antlers.
 And in the case of my hand Gabby is bigger now.
 Except my hand is pretty strong, so we have a good chesting bout.

 PS: Love Ducks?

 We have a selection of duck gifts available for you or those you know who love ducks.
 Some vintage, some our own designs, all unique.

 (Simply click on the photo to see more, and/or purchase.)